The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Payment must be made in full for shares, unless property has been submitted in lieu of payment, including intellectual property rights or expertise.

-Since 2001, payment may be made for shares by set off against debts owed by the company.
+Payment may be made for shares by set off against debts owed by the company.
 An issue of shares to be marked as fully paid by setoff of debt, must be approved by a 75% majority of shareholders.

 Shares and shareholders Shares may be issued with any chosen par value, there is no minimum par value requirement.
 The classes of and rights attached to shares that are publicly offered, must accord with the requirements of the Securities and Exchange Act.